Fortifications of Valletta: Construction

-After the Order emerged victorious from the siege, it received financial support from Europe, which was used to construct the new capital city on the Sciberras Peninsula.
+After the Order survived the siege, it received financial support from Europe, which was used to construct the new capital city on the Sciberras Peninsula.
 The Italian engineer Francesco Laparelli was sent by the Pope to design the city's fortifications, which were designed along the Italian bastioned system.
 Laparelli's original design consisted of a bastioned enceinte, with nine cavaliers and a ditch.
-The city was to be designed along a grid plan, and was to include a naval arsenal and a Manderaggio (a harbour for small ships).
+The city was to be designed along a grid plan, and was to include a naval arsenal and a Manderaggio (harbour for small ships).

 The city's first stone was laid by Grand Master Jean de Valette on 28 March 1566, and the new city was called Valletta in his honour.
 The city walls were among the first structures to be built within the city, and were largely complete by the 1570s.
 Some changes were made to the design while the city was being constructed, and only two cavaliers were constructed, while the arsenal and Manderaggio were never built.
 Fort St. Elmo, which had been severely damaged in the 1565 siege, was also rebuilt and integrated in the city walls.

 The city of Valletta officially became the capital city of Malta and the seat of the Order on 18 March 1571, although it was still unfinished.
 By the end of the 16th century, Valletta was the largest settlement in Malta.